snsa-kscc/one-four-four/content/portfolio/zagreb-trail-runners.md

 **About the client:** Running specialty store located in Zagreb, Croatia.

 **Project:**

 **About the project:**

-Trial event as a promo and to boost sales of the Nike Zoom Fly Flyknit running shoe.
+A customer focused event , a presentation and a trial of the Nike Air Zoom Pegasus Trail shoe.

+Running Gate + Zagreb Runners as influencers

 Event concept